+UNIVERSITY OF THE PEOPLE The Education Revolution

 Art History AHIST 1401

 Biology 1 for Health Studies Majors BIOL 1121

 Introduction to Biology BIOL 1301

 Basic Accounting BUS 1102

 Microeconomics BUS 1103

 Macroeconomics BUS 1104

 Programming 1 CS 1102

 Introduction to Economics ECON 1580

 English Composition 2 ENGL 1102

 World Literature ENGL 1405

 Introduction to Environmental Sciences ENVS 1301

 Greek and Roman Civilization HIST 1421

 College Algebra MATH 1201

 Introduction to Statistics MATH 1280

 Globalization POLS 1503

 Introduction to Psychology PSYC 1504

 Introduction to Sociology SOC 1502

-Table 2: Courses that are available in the Arabic Division only.
+Table 2 : Courses that are available in the Arabic Division only.

 Art History AHISTA 1401

 Introduction to Biology BIOLA 1301

 Basic Accounting BUSA 1102

 Microeconomics BUSA 1103

 Macroeconomics BUSA 1104

 Introduction to Economics ECONA 1580

 Greek and Roman Civilization HISTA 1421

-College Algebra MATHA 1201

-Introduction to Statistics MATHA 1280

-Globalization POLSA 1503

-Introduction to Psychology PSYCA 1504

-Arabic Composition 2 ARABC 1102

-Introduction to Sociology SOCA 1502

-Once students meet the degree program's admissions criteria, including completing successfully the Foundations courses, they may enroll into their desired degree program.
+~ College Algebra MATHA 1201 Introduction to Statistics MATHA 1280 Globalization POLSA 1503 Introduction to Psychology PSYCA 1504 Arabic Composition 2 ARABC 1102 Introduction to Sociology SOCA 1502 Once students meet the degree program's admissions criteria, including successfully completing the Foundations courses, they may enroll into their desired degree program.
 Once accepted into the desire program, in most cases, students will be granted credit for all completed UoPeople Foundations courses.
-Please note that Foundations students are not considered enrolled students in the University.

-- Students who complete the first two courses with a grade of 2.00 or higher in each courseand who have submitted the official documentation may be accepted to begin studying towards a degree as early as the very next term. - Students who do not earn a 2.00 or higher in each of their first two courses may take up to a maximum of five courses in UoPeople Foundations.
+Please note that Foundations students are not considered enrolled students in the University. - Students who complete the first two courses with a grade of 2.00 or higher in each course and who have submitted the official documentation may be accepted to begin studying towards a degree as early as the very next term. - Students who do not earn a 2.00 or higher in each of their first two courses may take up to a maximum of five courses in UoPeople Foundations.
 Individuals in this group must earn a minimum cumulative grade point average of 2.00 or higher and submit the required documentation in order to be accepted to degree study. - Students who have completed five (5) courses in UoPeople Foundations and have not earned at a minimum 2.00 CGPA will be dismissed for not having the required CGPA will not be able to appeal their dismissal.
 The student will be able to return to UoPeople in accordance with the Reinstatement Policy after five (5) terms of being away from the University.
 Students who have already met the CGPA requirements but have not sent the official documents as defined in the Admissions Policy, will be allowed to send their documents within three terms of completion of the last Foundations course taken.
 If the official documents are not sent within the three terms following completion of the Foundations courses, the student is dismissed.
 They will be able to return to UoPeople in accordance with the Re-enrollment/Reinstatement Policy and will need to submit the required documents before being allowed to register for additional courses.
+Questions about applying to an undergraduate program offered by the University of the People should be directed to admissions@uopeople.edu for the English programs and admissions@ar.uopeople.edu for the Arabic Division.
+While studying in UoPeople Foundations, students wishing to be admitted for study towards the degree submit proof of high school completion (see below).
+At their discretion, they may also submit official transcripts of any college work that they may have done.